Hohhot: Climate

 Hohhot features a cold semi-arid climate (Köppen BSk), marked by long, cold, and very dry winters; hot, somewhat humid summers; strong winds (especially in spring); and monsoonal influence.
 The coldest month is January, with a daily mean of −10.7 °C, while July, the hottest month, averages 23.2 °C. The annual mean temperature is 7.6 °C, and the annual precipitation is 411 mm, with more than half of it falling in July and August alone.
 Variability can be very high, however: in 1965 Hohhot recorded as little as 155.1 mm but six years before that, as much as 929.2 mm, of which over a third (338.6 mm) only in July.

 Hohhot is a popular destination for tourists during the summer months because of the nearby Zhaohe grasslands.
 More recently, due to desertification, the city sees sandstorms on almost an annual basis.
-With monthly percent possible sunshine ranging from 58 percent in July to 71 percent in October, sunshine is abundant year-round, the city receives 2,862 hours of bright sunshine annually.
-Extreme temperatures have ranged from −32.8 °C on 6 February 1951 to 38.9 °C on 30 July 2010.
+With monthly percent possible sunshine ranging from 54 percent in November to 66 percent in September, sunshine is abundant year-round, the city receives 2,680 hours of bright sunshine annually.
+Extreme temperatures have ranged from −32.8 °C on 6 February 1951 to 38.9 °C on 30 July 2010, though unofficially a record low of −36.2 °C was recorded in January 1930.